MAC Iron Condor Strategy

 MAC (The Macerich Company), in the Real Estate sector, (REIT - Retail industry), listed on NYSE.

-Macerich is a fully integrated, self-managed and self-administered real estate investment trust, which focuses on the acquisition, leasing, management, development and redevelopment of regional malls throughout the United States.
-Macerich currently owns 51 million square feet of real estate consisting primarily of interests in 47 regional shopping centers.
-Macerich specializes in successful retail properties in many of the country's most attractive, densely populated markets with significant presence in the West Coast, Arizona, Chicago and the Metro New York to Washington, DC corridor.
-A recognized leader in sustainability, Macerich has achieved the #1 GRESB ranking in the North American Retail Sector for five straight years (2015 - 2019).
+Macerich operates as a comprehensive, self-managed real estate investment trust (REIT) that independently oversees all aspects of its operations.
+Its core focus is on the acquisition, leasing, management, development, and revitalization of regional shopping malls throughout the United States.
+The company currently holds interests in 47 regional retail complexes, representing a total portfolio of 51 million square feet of real estate.
+Macerich specializes in high-performing retail properties located within America's most sought-after and populous markets, boasting a significant footprint particularly across the West Coast, Arizona, Chicago, and the corridor extending from Metropolitan New York to Washington, D.C.
+A consistent leader in environmental sustainability, Macerich earned the top GRESB ranking in the North American Retail Sector for an impressive five consecutive years, from 2015 to 2019.

 What is a iron condor on MAC?